goabstract/Marketing-for-Engineers/README.md

 ## Influencer Marketing
 Influencer marketing is a type of marketing that focuses on working with opinion leaders to drive a brand's message\product\service to the larger market.

 * [What is influencer marketing and how to find influencers?](https://blog.bufferapp.com/influencer-marketing) by Ash Read from Buffer.

+Usefull tools:
+* [SocialHunt] helps you to monitor a group of chosen Twitter profiles.
+You can receive people's activities in your email hourly\weekly and engage with them.

 ## :cat: Marketing for Product Hunt Launch